rand00/obitmaphole/README.md

-# `obitmaphole` - find the holes, export the gcode
+# `obitmaphole`: find the holes, export the gcode

-At [copenhagen music maker space](https://musicmakerspace.dk/) we are working with an [Roland SRM-20 CNC mill](https://musicmakerspace.dk/wiki/doku.php?id=cnc) to e.g. mill PCB's.
+At [Copenhagen Music Maker Space](https://musicmakerspace.dk/) we are working with an [Roland SRM-20 CNC mill](https://musicmakerspace.dk/wiki/doku.php?id=cnc) to e.g. mill PCB's.

-Apparantly one often has an image one wants to mill - so this program finds all the holes and exports G-code for the CNC mill.
+Apparantly one often has a regular bitmap image one wants to mill - so this program finds all the holes and exports G-code for the CNC mill.

-## Hacky image-to-Gcode Workflow &#2122
+## Hacky image-to-Gcode Workflow &trade;

 ### PCB paths
 * edit your PCB bitmap in [Gimp](https://www.gimp.org/downloads/)